dmitry-ivanov/laravel-console-mutex/README.md

 ### Custom mutex file storage

-If you're using `file` strategy, mutex files will be stored at `storage/app` folder, by default.
+If you're using `file` strategy, mutex files will be stored at the `storage/app` folder, by default.
 However, you can change storage folder by overriding `getMutexFileStorage` method in your command:

 ```php